rosiealie-work/Olist-Delivery-Customer-Satisfaction-Analysis/README.md

 - **Customer Satisfaction Impact:** Evaluation of how delivery delays, lead time, and missed delivery promises affect customer review scores.

-- **Delivery Bottleneck Analysis:** Analysis of the order delivery journey across approval time, seller handling time, and carrier transit time to identify the main source of delivery delays.
+- **Delivery Stage & Carrier Transit Bottleneck Analysis:** Analysis of the order delivery journey across approval time, seller handling time, and carrier transit time to identify which stage is most strongly associated with late deliveries.

 - **Regional Customer Pain Analysis:** Evaluation of late-delivery pain by customer state, focusing on late order volume, late rate, model-adjusted carrier delay residual, and delay burden.

 The Python code for data cleaning, validation, feature engineering, and EDA can be found **[here](01_data_processing_eda.ipynb).**